 Food waste remains a serious problem in the hospitality sector.
 Fortunately, Too Good To Go are not alone in trying to tackle it.
 We work with many exciting organisations committed to creating innovative solutions to help reduce food waste.
-The Sustainable Restaurant association take an all-encompassing approach to every aspect of sustainability, focusing on raising awareness of particular issues and helping drive a positive attitude towards progressive change in the foodservice sector.
-In November, they’re focusing on #WasteWatchers – and you can learn more about their upcoming campaign here.
+The Sustainable Restaurant Association take an all-encompassing approach to every aspect of sustainability, focusing on raising awareness of particular issues and helping drive a positive attitude towards progressive change in the food service sector.
+In November, they’re focusing on #WasteWatchers – you can learn more about their upcoming campaign here.

 Seriously, what kind of an industry throws out a million tonnes of its prime product at a cost of £2.5 billion every year?
 Break it down to an individual business level and the stats don’t read any better.
 Food waste costs the average restaurant almost £19,000.
 And yet, three quarters of it is avoidable.
 Do the maths.

 In these tough times of rising food prices, necessitating serious tightening of the belt, we’re calling on everyone to be #WasteWatchers.
 The SRA’s November campaign Waste No Food is inviting all foodservice businesses to do one more thing to reduce their waste.
 From beginners to waste warriors, everyone can do something extra to put a dent in the scandalous third of all food that never reaches a human stomach.